| |

 the recent miniseries Napoleon and the acclaimed HBO telefilm RKO

 281, both garnering him Emmy Award nominations.
+In addition to directing The Dancer Upstairs,

 John has directed three fashion shorts (Strap Hangings, Lady Behave,